digital-land/digital-land.info/application/templates/pages/guidance/specifications/design-code.md

 Example: `http://www.borchester.gov.uk/design-codes/#dc01`

-### design-code-area

-The reference of the design code area where this design code applies.

 ### notes

 Optional text on how this data was made or produced, or how it can be interpreted.